Master of Public Health

 - Linguistic competence in English and a second language strengthens the application.

 - Strongly Recommended: Attend a Prospective M.P.H.
 Student Information Session.
 Applicants are strongly encouraged to attend one of these sessions.
-See the Department Events webpage for the calendar of information sessions offered each academic year.
+See the Information Sessions web page for the calendar of sessions offered each academic year.
 These faculty-led sessions provide detailed information about the program, curriculum, admission criteria, selection procedures, and the application process.
-To reserve a space in one of the sessions, follow directions indicated on the Department Events webpage.
+To reserve a space in one of the sessions, follow directions indicated on the web page.
 For directions, parking and a campus map, view the SF State Parking & Transportation website.
-Out-of-area applicants unable to attend an information session can email hedMPH@sfsu.edu to receive a set of program informational documents by email.
+Applicants unable to attend an information session can email hedMPH@sfsu.edu to receive a set of program informational documents by email.

 - Admission Decision Notification.
-Applicants who apply by the priority application deadline will receive an admission decision notification from the Division of Graduate Studies.
-For applicants who submit their applications after the priority deadline during a rolling admission period, admission decision notification will take place within 2-3 weeks of application submission.
+Applicants who apply by the regular admissions application deadline will receive an admission decision notification from the Division of Graduate Studies.
+For applicants who submit their applications after the regular admissions deadline during a rolling admission period, admission decision notification will take place within 2-3 weeks of application submission.
 Please refer to the M.P.H.
 Program Admission website for updated notification dates for each admission cycle.

 New students are admitted as a cohorted learning community for fall semesters only - there are no spring admits.
-The priority application period begins on October 1st and continues till the priority application deadline for subsequent fall semester admission.
+The regular admissions application period begins on October 1st and continues until the regular admissions deadline for subsequent fall semester admission.
 Please refer to the M.P.H.
 Program Admission website for the updated deadline.
-If spaces remain in the cohort after the priority application deadline, then there will be a rolling admission period or until the incoming fall cohort is filled, whichever comes first.
+If spaces remain in the cohort after the regular admissions application deadline, then there will be a rolling admission period or until the incoming fall cohort is filled, whichever comes first.

 Written English Proficiency Requirement